 - Smart phone notifications

-It also has smart exercise recognition, so it will start tracking that you’re running or biking…but without the GPS you won’t be getting all the data you’d probably like.
+It also has smart exercise recognition, so it will start tracking that you’re running or biking.
+Overall I’d really look at this as a great smartwatch.

 High End Running Watches

 Garmin’s premier sport watch, the Fenix series does pretty much anything you want, but is often the sought after watch because it has an everyday look.
-Let’s be honest, white/rose gold look basically convinced me I need the Garmin Fenix 6s (the S version is made smaller for a woman’s wrist too)!
+Let’s be honest, white/rose gold look basically convinced me I need the Garmin Fenix 5s (the S version is made smaller for a woman’s wrist too) and now I’ve upgraded to the 7s!

 This watch is for the athlete who wants their watch to just know what they’re doing.